TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-userpasswordexpired.md

 # We ran diagnostics on your resource and found an issue

-We noticed that the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has been failing due to user password is expired.
+We noticed that the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has been failing due to an expired user password.

 ## **Recommended Steps**

-Please change your password in the azure portal or on-premise and then wait for the password to update before retrying to log onto the cluster.
+* Please change your password in the Azure portal or on-premise, then wait for the password to update before retrying to log onto the cluster

 <!--$users-->[users]<!--/$users-->